KarimAED/NeuralNetworks/README.md

 # NeuralNetworks
 ## Discontinued due to Performance Issues

 Contains Neural Network implementation from scratch.
 A python library mainly designed for my own use.
-Eventual implementation of various types of neural networks, supervised and unsupervised learning and other machine learning features from scratch.
+Feed-Forward Neural Networks (with backpropagation or other learning method) from scratch.
+Interfaces are also implemented.

 Currently implemented:
  - feed-forward neural networks
  - GUI for said networks

- Current Problems:
+ Problems:
   - approach limited by devices available and CPU-based approach.

-  Planned Fix:
-  - using numba to run on NVIDIA GPU
+  - limited optimisation